zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Question:** Does this serve something larger?
 **Transformation:** Ego-transcendence

 At this level, creativity becomes offering.
-The creator serves not self-expression but something larger—tradition, community, the future, the sacred itself.
+The creator serves not self-expression but something larger, tradition, community, the future, the sacred itself.
 The work is given, not merely produced.
 The ego is vehicle, not destination.

 This is the spiritual level of creativity.

 ## 7.3 — Creativity as Kenosis

-The spiritual term "kenosis" means self-emptying—the release of ego-grasping to make room for something larger.
+The spiritual term "kenosis" means self-emptying, the release of ego-grasping to make room for something larger.
 This is the deepest movement of creative practice.

 **THE KENOTIC PROCESS IN CREATION:**